Binance is one of the best cryptocurrency exchanges in the market with pretty low trading fees.

-In this article, you can find all the details about Binance spot trading fees and learn how to use our Binance spot fee calculator to calculate your Binance spot fees.
+In this guide, you can find all the details about Binance spot trading fees and learn how to use our Binance spot fee calculator to calculate your Binance spot fees.

-If you don’t have a Binance account yet, you can click the link or the button below to go to Binance’s registration page and open your Binance account with a 20% fee discount:
+If you don’t have a Binance account yet, you can click the button below to go to Binance’s registration page and open your Binance account with a 20% fee discount:

-You can also enter the code ”WRYOO8BZ” in the referral ID field when opening your Binance account and receive a 20% fee discount for spot and a 10% fee discount (max) for futures.
+You can also enter the code ”WRYOO8BZ” in the referral ID field when opening your Binance account and receive a 20% fee discount on spot fees and a 10% fee discount (max) on futures fees.

 To learn how to open a Binance account and set up 2FA, you can also check out our Binance account opening tutorial: